neicnordic/sftpbeamer-django_DEPRECATED/README.md

 **Note:** SFTP Beamer is still in development.
 The basic functionality is there and works, but it is still a bit rough around the edges, and we are currently working on improving stability and security.
+Contributions and issue reports are very welcome!

 SFTP Beamer is built on [Python](https://www.python.org/) 3, [Django](https://www.djangoproject.com/) 1.8.3, [JQuery](https://jquery.com/),